 By subway (metrô)

 You can take a free shuttle to the new Aeroporto station, and reach the city centre on metrô (line 2).
 The service runs between 5am and midnight daily.
 A metrô ticket costs R$ 3.70.

 By bus (ônibus)

-The First Class Bus is an executive bus service that drops passengers on the way.
-It is your best option if you don’t want to pay for a taxi.
+The First Class Bus is an executive bus service that drops passengers on the way (hotel itinerary).
+It is your best option if you don’t want to pay for a taxi or Uber.
 There is a counter just outside the arrivals hall.
-Buses depart from the airport hourly – check timetables on First Class Bus‘ website.
-One way trip costs R$ 25, and takes about one hour, depending on the hotels where passengers are dropped.
+Buses depart from the airport hourly.
+One way trip costs R$ 30, and takes about one hour, depending on the hotels where passengers are dropped.

 The cheapest option to and from the airport is to take a regular bus.
 There are a few routes connecting the airport and several places in Salvador, including Pelourinho (route Airport-Praça da Sé).
 The bus stop is outside the arrivals hall.
 A ticket costs R$ 3.80.

 A prepaid taxi is probably the best and most comfortable way to get to your hotel in Salvador.
-Coometas and Comtas are two of the prepaid taxi companies which have counters located in the arrivals hall.
+Coometas and Comtas are two of the prepaid taxi companies with counters located in the arrivals hall.
 A cab ride to the historic centre costs about R$ 140.

 There are also normal taxis that use meters, and may be cheaper.
 However, in case of heavy traffic, normal taxis may not pay off the price of prepaid taxis.